Birch reduction

-The Birch reduction is an organic reaction that is used to convert arenes to 1,4-Cyclohexadiene.
+The Birch reduction or Metal-Ammonia reduction is an organic reaction that is used to convert arenes to 1,4-cyclohexadienes.
 The reaction is named after the Australian chemist Arthur Birch and involves the organic reduction of aromatic rings in an amine solvent (traditionally liquid ammonia) with an alkali metal (traditionally sodium) and a proton source (traditionally an alcohol).
 Unlike catalytic hydrogenation, Birch reduction does not reduce the aromatic ring all the way to a cyclohexane.

-An example is the reduction of naphthalene in ammonia and ethanol:
+Another example is the reduction of naphthalene in ammonia and diethyl ether:

 Reaction mechanism and regioselectivity

 A solution of sodium in liquid ammonia consists of the intensely blue electride salt [Na(NH3)x]+ e−.
 The solvated electrons add to the aromatic ring to give a radical anion, which then abstracts a proton from the alcohol.
 The process then repeats at either the ortho or para position (depending on substituents) to give the final diene.
 The residual double bonds do not stabilize further radical additions.

 The reaction is known to be third order – first order in the aromatic, first order in the alkali metal, and first order in the alcohol.
 This requires that the rate-limiting step be the conversion of radical anion B to the cyclohexadienyl radical C.

 That step also determines the structure of the product.
 Although Arthur Birch originally argued that the protonation occurred at the meta position, subsequent investigation has revealed that protonation occurs at either the ortho or para position.
 Electron donors tend to induce ortho protonation, as shown in the reduction of anisole (1).
 Electron-withdrawing substituents tend to induce para protonation, as shown in the reduction of benzoic acid (2).

 Solvated electrons will preferentially reduce sufficiently electronegative functional groups, such as ketones or nitro groups, but do not attack alcohols, carboxylic acids, or ethers.